 Similar to the operational support requirements, NSCC ultimately relies on the financial resources of the Sponsoring Member to ensure that the funds and securities settlement obligations of its Sponsored Members will be met if the Sponsored Members, who are principally liable to NSCC for such obligations, should fail to meet them for any reason.
-The Sponsoring Member is unconditionally liable to NSCC under the Sponsoring Member Guaranty to satisfy such obligations and failing to satisfy such obligations is grounds for NSCC to cease to act for the Sponsoring Member.
-Similarly, the Agent Clearing Member is fully liable for the performance of all financial obligations to NSCC arising in connection with Agent Clearing Member Transactions and failing to satisfy such obligations is grounds for NSCC to cease to act for the Sponsories of the Sponsories to NSCC arising in connection with Agent Clearing Member Transactions and failing to satisfy such obligations is grounds for NSCC to cease to act for the Agent Clearing Member Transactions and failing to satisfy such obligations is grounds for NSCC to cease to act for the Agent Clearing Member Transactions and failing to satisfy such obligations is grounds for NSCC to cease to act for the Agent Clearing Member.
+The Sponsoring Member is unconditionally liable to NSCC under the Sponsoring Member Guaranty to satisfy such obligations and failing to satisfy such obligations is grounds for NSCC to cease to act for the Sponsoring Member both in its capacity as a Sponsoring Member as well as in its capacity as a full-service NSCC Member.
+Similarly, the Agent Clearing Member is fully liable for the performance of all financial obligations to NSCC arising in connection with Agent Clearing Member Transactions and failing to satisfy such obligations is grounds for NSCC to cease to act for the Agent Clearing Member.